The PATH Home Trial: A Comparative Effectiveness Study of Peripartum Opioid Use Disorder in Rural Kentucky (PATH)

 Experimental: Telemedicine Education

-This is a stratified cluster randomized controlled trial with randomization of participating clusters into a 'telemedicine' or 'group care' arm.
+This is a stratified cluster non-inferiority randomized controlled trial with randomization of participating clusters into a 'telemedicine' or 'group care' arm.
 Sites will be stratified into 'high volume' (>500 deliveries/year) and 'low volume' (<500 deliveries per year).
 Randomization will be within each strata.
 Patients attending sites randomized to telemedicine will be recruited by research staff.

 Active Comparator: Group Care Education

-This is a stratified cluster randomized controlled trial with randomization of participating clusters into a 'telemedicine' or 'group care' arm.
+This is a stratified cluster non-inferiority randomized controlled trial with randomization of participating clusters into a 'telemedicine' or 'group care' arm.
 Sites will be stratified into 'high volume' (>500 deliveries/year) and 'low volume' (<500 deliveries per year).
 Randomization will be within each strata.
 Patients attending sites randomized to group care will be recruited by research staff.

-Patients enrolled at sites randomized to group care will receive a standardized, rotating patient education curriculum delivered in small groups led by a perinatal nurse facilitator and community-based peer support specialist.
-Small group care meetings will occur every two weeks until 8 weeks post-partum and will then continue monthly until 6 months post-partum.
-Rotating topics include: 1)Treatment Options for Opioid Use Disorder, 2) Smoking Cessation, 3) Relapse Prevention Education, 4) NAS Reduction Education, 5) Breast Feeding Support/Education, 6) Domestic Violence Education, 7) Postpartum Depression, and 8) Birth Control/Family Planning.
+Patients enrolled at sites randomized to group care will receive a standardized, rotating patient education curriculum delivered in small groups led by a perinatal nurse facilitator or substance use counselor, with a peer support specialist.
+Small group care meetings will occur twice a month until 8 weeks post-partum and will then continue monthly until 6 months post-partum.
+Rotating topics include: 1) Treatment Options for Opioid Use Disorder, 2) Smoking Cessation, 3) Relapse Prevention Education, 4) NAS Reduction Education, 5) Breast Feeding Support/Education, 6) Domestic Violence Education, 7) Postpartum Depression, and 8) Birth Control/Family Planning.

 What is the study measuring?